My Cyberstalking Story: Lisa Paredes Woeller

 March 2015 – A female on Pinterest uploaded a harassing text graphic and directed the graphic towards me and my new life coaching website.

-****UPDATE March 2016 – Current (August 23, 2016)**** – New user accounts (1 – 2 new user accounts per day) with no followers, no Instagram photos, and no pins harassing me via Instagram and Pinterest.
-Screenshots, reporting, and blocking.
-Some days I don’t have time to block, so I simply leave it for a few days as I have more important positive things to do. 🙂
+Update – March 2016 – August 23, 2016 – New user accounts with no last names (1 – 2 new user accounts per day) with no followers, no Instagram photos, and no pins harassing me via Instagram and Pinterest.

 I Took Myself Out Of The Victim Role

-The person who told me their name was Joshua and confessed that they lied about their identity and cyberstalked me is still out there online.
-I’m not afraid of this person.
-What helped me to move forward was removing myself from the victim role.
-Removing myself from the victim role meant documenting everything!
 Through this whole entire experience, I’ve learned that peace comes from within and that nobody can break my spirit or stop me from pursuing my goals.
 My hope is that anyone reading this who is being cyberstalked finds my words encouraging and finds the inner strength to shine their light without fear.
-Peace be with you.
+I also encourage you if you’re being cyberstalked to reach out to the FBI.
+File a complaint with the FBI Internet Crime Complaint Center IC3.
+This is a fight you can WIN!
+Peace be with you and stay shiny meanwhile!

 Lisa Paredes Woeller is a mindset coach and can be found at www.lisawoeller.com.
 You have permission to tweet and link to this article on Twitter or Facebook.